ekqt/the-observer/content/introduction.md

 ### Intersection observer options

-The `options` object passed into the `IntersectionObserver()` constructor lets you control the configuration under which the observer's callback is ran.
+The `options` object passed into the `IntersectionObserver()` constructor lets you control the configuration under which the observer's callback is run.
 It has the following fields:

 -   `root` is the element that is used as the viewport for checking visibility of the target.
 -   `rootMargin` is the margin around the root.
 This set of values serves to grow or shrink each side of the root element's bounding box before computing intersections.